six-two/mkdocs-placeholder-plugin/README.md

 ## TODOs

 - What about the search entries?
 Can I hook into them for the normal MkDocs and the MkDocs for material plugins?
+- Update to new plugin config (mkdocs 1.4)?
+- Implement different input types (dropdown menu, checkbox)
+- Set initial value from input fields to something like "JavaScript disabled" (to tell users to enable JS)

 ## Notable changes